 We don’t know exactly what the shutdown in May will look like functionality-wise, but we’d rather not wait and find out.
 We’re strongly encouraging all of our customers to start proactively switching users to the new Google Drive File Stream client now before Drive Sync disappears.

-Drive File Stream and Drive Sync have two significantly different ways of going about the process of offering you files on your local machine from Google Drive.
+Google Drive File Stream and Google Drive Sync have two significantly different ways of going about the process of offering you files on your local machine from Google Drive.

-File Stream, on the other hand, creates a false drive and populates it with stub files to make the file system navigable, but takes up very little space until you actually try to use a file.
-Once you attempt to use a file, File Stream downloads it and makes it available to your application.
+Google Drive File Stream, on the other hand, creates a false drive and populates it with stub files to make the file system navigable, but takes up very little space until you actually try to use a file.
+Once you attempt to use a file, Google Drive File Stream downloads it and makes it available to your application.

-Keeping these different processes in mind, there are a few steps that you’ll want to do in order to successfully switch to using File Stream from Drive Sync.
+Keeping these different processes in mind, there are a few steps that you’ll want to do in order to successfully switch to using Google Drive File Stream from Google Drive Sync.

 2) Verify your files in Google Drive web interface